-As a result work will now begin on introducing a new age verification process for accessing online pornography.
-This is expected to be in place by April 2018, a milestone in the Government’s work to make the UK the safest place in the world for children to be online.
+As a result work has begun on introducing a new age verification process for accessing online pornography.
+This is expected to be in place by April 2019, a milestone in the Government’s work to make the UK the safest place in the world for children to be online.

 The Reward Foundation contributed to the public consultation in 2016 and was active in lobbying parliamentarians to make the legislation fit for purpose.